The Cameron House: History

 The building that today houses the Cameron House was constructed in 1880.
 In that year, it was # 396 Queen Street, and the other half of the building, #398, was under construction.
 The land to the immediate west of the buildings was a vacant field.
 In 1881, Angus Cameron moved into #398 and opened a dry goods store on the premises.
 The other half of the building remained unoccupied.
 Cameron lived above the shop, his mother living nearby in one of the houses on the street that now bears her family name.
 By the year 1888, the shop became the “Ryan and Sullivan Tailor Shop.”
 In 1890, the store was vacant, but the following year, E. Hodd moved in and opened a furnishings shop.
 In 1895, the structure became the “John Burns Hotel.”

-In 1896, it became the "Cameron House.
+In 1896, it became the Cameron House.
 First opened as a working hotel in the early 1920s, since October 1981 the Cameron has been a community-based space for music, performance, and visual art.
-Launched by Paul Sannella, his sister Anne Marie Ferraro and their best friend, Herb Tookey.
+Launched by Paul Sannella, his sister Anne Marie Ferraro and their best friend, Herb Tookey, the venue is now owned and operated by Ferraro's children Annalise and Tally.